NuScale Power in UK

-NuScale Power in UKNuScale Power is changing the power that changes the world.
-To do so, we’re looking to expand our reach across the globe.
+NuScale Power is changing the power that changes the world.
+To do so, we’re expanding our reach across the globe.
 We’re exploring potential opportunities to enter into partnerships to bring our small modular reactor to the UK market.
 The UK has a strong nuclear heritage and has for many decades been a leader in developing new technologies and bringing them to the market.
-The NuScale Power Module™ can help the UK meets its energy targets through the generation of smarter, cleaner, safer, and cost-competitive electricity.
+Powered by the NuScale Power Module™, our VOYGR™ power plants can help the UK meet its energy targets through the generation of smarter, cleaner, safer, and cost-competitive electricity.

 The vision is to see NuScale Power Modules being built in the UK for use in the domestic and European market.

 - Download our UK Prospectus.

 - Download the NuScale Power UK SMR Action Plan.

 - Download the NuScale Power UK SMR Action Plan – Explanatory Notes.

 Compatibility with UK Energy Policy